 Rauðá river (Red River) runs through here.
-There is a lovely waterfall in the river.
+A lovely waterfall in the river, Gjárfoss falls cascades into the gorge of Gjáin.
 It is small, but ever so beautifully framed by the surroundings.
-It is called Gjárfoss falls and cascades into the gorge of Gjáin.

-There is a short easy hike from the Viking settlement manor at Stöng to Gjáin and all of a sudden this beautiful fairyland opens up with waterfalls, columnar basalt and such lush vegetation.
+A relatively short easy hike from the Viking settlement manor at Stöng takes you to Gjáin - and all of a sudden this beautiful fairyland opens up with waterfalls, columnar basalt, and such lush vegetation.
 Here one can find angelica in abundance.

-A lot of people living in Iceland believe in elves and nature spirits.
-I am one of them.
+Some of us, who live in Iceland, believe in elves and nature spirits, including me.
 I sometimes sense the waterfall dwellers/spirits and I sensed the waterfall dweller/spirit very strongly at Gjárfoss and had a conversation with him.

-My husband took my photo in front of the waterfall, not knowing that I was engaged in deep conversation, and the outcome was beautiful as you can see from my photo by the waterfall :)
+My husband took my photo in front of the waterfall, not knowing that I was engaged in deep conversation with the nature spirit of Gjárfoss, and the outcome was beautiful as you can see from my photo by the waterfall :)

-This is a lava area and the lava can take on such beautiful form.
-There are several lava caves in Gjáin and all over there is columnar basalt and volcanic tuff.
+This is a lava area and lava can create such spectacular formations.
+Here you will find several lava caves and all over this area, you will find beautiful columnar basalt and volcanic tuff.

 Here we are located right by the central highlands of Iceland and one does not expect the landscape to be so breathtaking and lush here.